 Removing my breasts helped release my grip on fear.

 This current ordeal revealed that while mastectomies lessened my chance of breast cancer, the surgery didn’t shield me from problems.
 My decision showed me that outside of some health changes, and annual medical monitoring, I essentially have no control over whether I develop cancer or any other disease.
-Somehow, I had to go through bilateral mastectomies to realize that perhaps I didn’t really need them after all, for peace of mind.
+Somehow, I had to go through a bilateral mastectomy to realize that perhaps I didn’t really need to go there after all, for peace of mind.

 So, what can I control?

 Therefore, I intend to start living my life, right now, as fear-free as possible.

 Everything you want is on the other side of fear.